MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/sign-into-onedrive-error-0x8004de80-or-0x8004de86.md

 ms.date: 10/17/2022
 ---

-# Error 0x8004de80 or 0x8004de86 when signing in to OneDrive
+# Stop error 0x8004de80 or 0x8004de86 when signing in to OneDrive

 ## Symptoms

-You can't sign in to Microsoft OneDrive and receive error code 0x8004de80 or 0x8004de86.
+When you try to sign in to Microsoft OneDrive, you can't sign in, and you receive Stop error code 0x8004de80 or 0x8004de86.

 ## Cause

-This issue may occur for the following reasons:
+This issue might occur for the following reasons:

-- There's a problem with your OneDrive account or configuration.
+- A problem affects your OneDrive account or configuration.
-- There are identity problems between multiple accounts.
+- Identity problems exist between multiple accounts.

 To resolve this issue, try the following solutions.

 ## Solution 1: Unlink and relink OneDrive

-If you've added a different or old account to OneDrive, unlink the account and relink it with a correct account.
+If you've added a different account or old account to OneDrive, unlink the account and relink OneDrive to a correct account.
 For more information, see [Unlink and relink OneDrive](https://support.microsoft.com/office/unlink-and-re-link-onedrive-3c4680bf-cc36-4204-9ca5-e7b24cdd23ea).

 ## Solution 2: Uninstall and reinstall OneDrive

-**Note** You won't lose any data by resetting or uninstalling OneDrive.
+**Note:** You won't lose any data by resetting or uninstalling OneDrive.

-1. Select the Windows key (:::image type="icon" source="media/sign-into-onedrive-error-0x8004de80-or-0x8004de86/windows-icon.png":::) and type *Programs* in the search box, and then select **Add or remove programs**.
+1. Select the Windows logo key (:::image type="icon" source="media/sign-into-onedrive-error-0x8004de80-or-0x8004de86/windows-icon.png":::), type *Programs* in the search box, and then select **Add or remove programs**.
 1. Under **Apps & features**, find and select **Microsoft OneDrive**.
 1. Select **Uninstall**.
 1. Download the [Microsoft OneDrive app](https://www.microsoft.com/microsoft-365/onedrive/download) from the website.
-1. Open the downloaded file and follow the prompts to sign in and get started.
+1. Open the downloaded file, and follow the prompts to sign in and get started.

 For more information, see [Reinstall OneDrive](https://support.microsoft.com/office/reinstall-onedrive-0660f354-6a69-46eb-b817-7f4e0d7b45b5).